vincentdephily/mqttest/README.md

 Mqttest is an [MQTT](https://mqtt.org/) server designed for unittesting clients.

-Compared to a standard server like Mosquitto, Mqttest brings a CI-friendly binary, fast RC-free tests, detailed machine-readable logs, network problem simulations, selectable implementaion quirks, running the server as a library, etc.
+Compared to a standard server like Mosquitto, Mqttest brings a CI-friendly binary, fast RC-free tests, detailed machine-readable packet dumps, network problem simulations, selectable implementaion quirks, running the server as a library, etc.

 Initial development has been sponsored by [Munic](https://munic.io/).

 ## Current and planned features

 - Simplified CI image
+  - [x] Automatic open port discovery (simplifies parallel test execution)
-  - [x] Statically-built standalone CLI binary (no runtime deps or fancy install)
+  - [x] Statically-built single-file CLI binary (no runtime deps or fancy install)
   - [x] Use as a rust library
     - [x] Decode dump to rust structs
     - [x] Configure and start server
     - [ ] Runtime server reconfiguration and shutdown
     - [ ] Interact with clients using rust channels
-  - [x] Automatic open port discovery
+  - [ ] Use as a library from other languages
 - Verbose log file and network dump
   - [x] No need for RC-prone connection of an observer client
   - [x] Json dump of mqtt packet data and metadata (time, connection id...)